Actualizado

 Additional information about drug interactions is available in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker.

 • Metabolism: Stribild and Genvoya contain EVG and cobicistat (COBI).
-EVG is metabolized predominantly by cytochrome P450 (CYP) 3A4, secondarily by uridine diphosphate glucuronyl transferase 1A1/3, and by oxidative metabolism pathways.
+COBI itself does not have antiretroviral (ARV) activity, but it is a cytochrome P450 (CYP) 3A4 inhibitor that acts as a pharmacokinetic (PK) enhancer, similar to ritonavir (RTV).2 EVG is metabolized predominantly by CYP3A4, secondarily by uridine diphosphate glucuronosyltransferase 1A1/3, and by oxidative metabolism pathways.
 EVG is a moderate inducer of CYP2C9.
 COBI is a strong inhibitor of CYP3A4 and a weak inhibitor of CYP2D6.
-In addition, COBI inhibits the adenosine triphosphate-dependent transporters, P-glycoprotein and the breast cancer resistance protein, and the organic anion-transporting polypeptides OATP1B1 and OATP1B3.
+In addition, COBI inhibits the adenosine triphosphate–dependent transporters, P-glycoprotein and the breast cancer resistance protein, and the organic anion-transporting (OAT) polypeptides OATP1B1 and OATP1B3.
 See the Cobicistat section for a more detailed summary of drug interactions.
 Multiple drug interactions are possible when using both EVG and COBI.
-Neither Stribild nor Genvoya should be administered concurrently with products or regimens that contain ritonavir (RTV), because of the similar effects of COBI and RTV on CYP3A4 metabolism.
+Neither Stribild nor Genvoya should be administered concurrently with products or regimens that contain RTV because of the similar effects of COBI and RTV on CYP3A4 metabolism.
 Coadministration of medications that induce or inhibit CYP3A4 may respectively decrease or increase exposures of EVG and COBI.
 Coadministration of medications that are CYP3A4 substrates may result in clinically significant adverse reactions that are severe, life-threatening, or fatal, or may result in loss of therapeutic effect if dependent on conversion to an active metabolite due to CYP3A4 inhibition by COBI.

 Major Toxicities

-Less common (more severe): Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported in patients receiving nucleoside reverse transcriptase inhibitors, including TDF and FTC.
+• Less common (more severe): Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported in patients receiving nucleoside reverse transcriptase inhibitors, including TDF and FTC.
 TDF caused bone toxicity (osteomalacia and reduced bone mineral density [BMD]) in animals when given in high doses.
 Decreases in BMD have been reported in both adults and children who were taking TDF; the clinical significance of these changes is not yet known.
 Evidence of renal toxicity has been observed in patients taking TAF or TDF, including a higher incidence of glycosuria, proteinuria, phosphaturia, and/or calciuria; increases in the levels of serum creatinine and blood urea nitrogen; and decreases in serum phosphate levels.
 Numerous case reports of renal tubular dysfunction have been reported in patients receiving TAF or TDF; patients at increased risk of renal dysfunction should be closely monitored if they are being treated with Genvoya or Stribild.
-This nephrotoxicity may be more pronounced in patients with preexisting renal disease.3 Although postmarketing cases of renal impairment have been reported with TAF, Genvoya, which contains tenofovir alafenamide (TAF), has an improved bone and renal safety profile when compared to Stribild, which contains TDF, in children and adults.4,5 However, Genvoya is associated with greater increases in lipid levels than Stribild, according to findings from large-scale clinical trials in adults.6
+This nephrotoxicity may be more pronounced in patients with preexisting renal disease.4 Although postmarketing cases of renal impairment have been reported with TAF, Genvoya, which contains TAF, has an improved bone and renal safety profile in children and adults when compared to Stribild, which contains TDF.5,6 However, Genvoya is associated with greater increases in lipid levels than Stribild, according to findings from large-scale clinical trials in adults.

 Resistance

-The International Antiviral Society–USA maintains a list of updated resistance mutations and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.
-There is phenotypic cross-resistance between EVG and raltegravir.7
+The International Antiviral Society–USA maintains a list of updated HIV drug resistance mutations and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.
+There is phenotypic cross-resistance between EVG and raltegravir (RAL).7

 Pediatric Use